 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-Gardeners are not doomed to boring, colorless plants for shady areas.
-Today’s shade garden plants are more colorful and interesting than ever.
+Gardeners are not doomed to boring, colorless garden plants for shady areas.
+Shade plants are more colorful and interesting than ever.

 Courtesy Shelley Delaney

 Just a few years ago, the words shade garden plants brought to mind hostas, ferns, impatiens and maybe some astilbe.
 Shady areas were viewed as a fine place to rest awhile on the garden bench, but not nearly as exciting as a sunny border.

 Colorful garden plants for shade are still more limited than those for sun—especially now that impatiens no longer thrive in many areas due to a fast-spreading fatal disease.
 But foliage colors have exploded.
 And, oh, the possibilities!
 Today we can spice up our shade gardens with plants in bright lime, orange, pink, red, burgundy, purple, chocolate, near-black and every shade in between.

 Shade Garden Benefits